MESAHub/mesa/docs/source/test_suite.rst

 :ref:`pisn`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case evolves an initially 200 |Msun| star from ZAMS untill it undergoes a pair instability supernovae (PISN).
+This test case evolves an initially 200 |Msun| star from ZAMS until it undergoes a pair instability supernovae (PISN).

 :ref:`ppisn`